shuhanmirza/Facebook-Automation-with-NodeMaven/README.md

 ## NodeMaven's Residential Proxies:

-To get started, register on the NodeMaven platform using [this link](https://go.nodemaven.com/proxies17), choose the trial on your personal account, and apply the coupon code `PLUS2` during the trial setup to receive **2GB** of traffic for free.
+To get started, register on the NodeMaven platform using [this link](https://go.nodemaven.com/proxies17), choose the trial on your personal account, and use `PLUS2` during the trial setup to receive **2GB** of traffic for free.

 ## Conclusion: